What do the terms “endocrine” and “hormone” mean?

 Kleinfelter syndrome is the most common sex chromosome variation in males.
 It is estimated to occur in 1 out of 500 men.
 The disease is caused by an extra X, or female, sex chromosome.
 The extra X chromosome interferes with the development of male characteristics.
 Men with Klinefelter syndrome often have low testosterone levels.
 Characteristics of Klinefelter syndrome vary from person to person.

-How does Klinefelter syndrome increase the risk for osteoporosis?
+How does Klinefelter Syndrome increase the risk of Osteoporosis?

 The low testosterone levels associated with Klinefelter syndrome increase the risk for developing osteoporosis.
 The lower the testosterone level, the lower the bone density.